Demystifying Cards

 Daniel Capraro, Co-Founder, CPO – YAPEAL Watch the video

-Fundamental building blockss
+Fundamental building blocks

 Essential elements to launch your programme:

-Network (Scheme) licence Your programme will need a network (scheme) licence before it can start executing payment transactions using a payment network.
-Either through your own principal membership of Visa or Mastercard or through a BIN Sponsor or Programme Manager.N.b we refer to network and scheme throughout this guide.
+Network (Scheme) licence Your programme will need a network (scheme) licence before it can start executing payment transactions using a payment network, either through your own principal membership of Visa or Mastercard or through a BIN Sponsor or programme manager.
+N.B. we refer to network and scheme throughout this guide.
 The terms are interchangeable.
-Generally in the UK and Europe we tend to use the term scheme, but globally the norm is to use the term network.Networks (schemes) include Visa, Mastercard, American Express and Discover.
+Generally in Europe we use the term scheme, but globally the norm is to use the term network.
+Networks (schemes) include Visa, Mastercard, American Express and Discover.

 Regulatory licence Enables you to operate in the jurisdictions and countries you want to.
 Your card proposition dictates what kind of licence you need.
 Payment services need a payment institution (PI) licence.
-Payment services and to issue e-money, requires an e-money institution (EMI) licence.Usually to issue cards you (or a partner) will require an e-money licence.
+Payment services and to issue e-money, requires an e-money institution (EMI) licence.
+Usually to issue cards you (or a partner) will require an e-money licence.

 Payment processor A platform, like Marqeta, that connects card programme innovators with card networks (schemes) like Visa and Mastercard.
 A good payment processor has strong relationships with BIN Sponsors and issuers, and provides the core technologies to enable card issuing and transaction processing.

-Card bureau/ provider If your programme offers physical cards, it’s up to a card fulfilment bureau to bring the in-the-hand manifestation of your programme to life.
+Card bureau/provider If your programme offers physical cards, it’s up to a card fulfilment bureau to bring the in-the-hand manifestation of your programme to life.
 Card bureaus handle everything from design to manufacture, personalisation, despatch and delivery to cardholders.

-Programme management A provider of a turnkey, end to end card programme is referred to as a programme manager.
+Programme management A provider of a turnkey, end-to-end card programme is referred to as a programme manager.
 They bring together all of the building blocks described above and provide all essential elements to launch and run a card programme directly.
 Further information is provided in the licencing section.

 Business-as-usual operations